notshekhar/Video-Calling-App-Upgrade/Readme.md

 -   [ ] Auth user before creating and joining the meeting so that can keep track of name and all
 -   [ ] Meeting recording button
 -   [ ] Process Audio and video before sending it to another user in the room using neuralnet (by manupluating every frame on canvas and generating stream out of canvas )

+Bugs to fix

+-   [ ] Preask for user audo and video